SagarBapodara/porfolio/index.md

 ### 4. Coursera Course Recommendation System || [View Project](https://github.com/SagarBapodara/Coursera-Course-Recommendation-System)
 > _Tech Stack: Python3, Streamlit, Scikit-Learn, Matplotlib, Seaborn, AWS_

-- Implemented a course recommendation system, utilizing the 3000 courses from the Coursera Courses dataset
+- Implemented a course recommendation system, utilizing the 3,000 courses from the Coursera Courses dataset.
-- Employed machine learning, natural language processing (NLP) and collaborative filtering techniques to enhance the accuracy of the recommendation system.
+- Employed machine learning, natural language processing (NLP), data modeling and collaborative filtering techniques to enhance the accuracy of the recommendation system.
-- Achieved a testing accuracy of 88%; further integrated the model with GUI and deployed it on the server for real-time usage.
+- Achieved a testing accuracy of 88%, further model integrated with GUI and deployed on the server for real-time usage.

 ## Publications